jane-street-immersion-program/raster/README.md

 In this exercise you will apply your knowledge of lists and loops to the task of *image processing*.

-First, some background.
+## Background

 You can think of a digital image as a large two-dimensional array of pixels, each of which has a red (R) value, a green (G) value, and a blue (B) value.
 An R, G, or B value is just an integer between 0 and a maximum value defined by the image (usually 255 or 65535).
 To transform an image, you can *map over* all of these pixels, one at a time, and do something to some or all of the pixels.
 For example, to generate